PCA-Geodata/PCA_Geospatialdata_Docs/docs/source/qgis/qgis_starting/getting_started.rst

 For these reasons, it is essential that all the workstations are using the same QGIS LTR version and that each update is previously authorized by the geospatial data team.

-Currently, the version used is the :guilabel:`3.22.10-1` (that will be soon replaced by the 3.28.8)
+Currently, the version used is the :guilabel:`3.28.8-1`.